nagi-desuuu/mishiro/README.md

 ## Copyright
-The copyright of CGSS and its related content is held by [BANDAI NAMCO Entertainment Inc.](https://bandainamcoent.co.jp/)
+The copyright of Cinderella Girls and its related content are held by [BANDAI NAMCO Entertainment Inc.](https://bandainamcoent.co.jp/)